Feminine beauty ideal: Advertisements

 Models often set a standard of beauty for audiences by endorsing various products and displaying perfect portions of their bodies.
 Hyper-commercialized facial products like Fair and Handsome and Fair and Lovely were in trend in the South Asian society until very recently.
 For women, products like Glow & Lovely were not only a marker of social acceptance but also an emotional strength, making them 'happy and confident'.
 Multi-billion-dollar skin lightening products have grown throughout the world in part because of colourism, as millions of people of colour, most of whom are women, purchase and use products intended to permanently lighten their skin.
 Skin whitening products are also known as skin bleaching products and come in creams, gels, and lotions that are directly applied to the skin.
-The factors motivating the use of skin lightening products are rejection and pressure from primary parents and misunderstanding of how lighter skin influences attractiveness, marriageability, social status, self-esteem, or respect received from others.
+The factors motivating the use of skin lightening products are rejection and pressure from primary parents and a belief that lighter skin influences attractiveness, marriageability, social status, self-esteem, or respect received from others.
 According to estimates, the market size for 'fairness' creams and lotions in India is about US$450 million.
 A growth rate of 15 to 20% is reported each year for 'fairness' products.

 The preference for fair skin has similarity made fair skin a desirable quality for South Asian men.
 For instance, skin whitening products have been established as a marker of masculinity and deemed as a desirable beauty standard for men in West Nepal.